thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 30 July 2022
+### Daily Rundown on Sunday, 31 July 2022

-- The average temperature today is 22.71˚C;
+- The average temperature today is 20.57˚C;
-- With highs of 25.36˚C and lows of 15.08˚C.
+- With highs of 22.44˚C and lows of 16.57˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->